maverickspectacle/database/pages/race.md

 Ethnic diversity appears to be weakly associated with lower mental health outcomes<ref>https://www.researchgate.net/publication/266144169_Cultural_Diversity_and_Subjective_Wellbeing</ref><ref>https://link.springer.com/article/10.1007/s00148-017-0657-9</ref><ref>https://www.researchgate.net/publication/327971738_Neighbourhood_Ethnic_Diversity_and_Mental_Health_in_Australia</ref>, and increases in own ethnic density are associated with improvements in mental health<ref>https://www.cambridge.org/core/journals/psychological-medicine/article/abs/ethnic-density-effects-for-adult-mental-health-systematic-review-and-metaanalysis-of-international-studies/A24EC5BAF9D8B12450A940A7D3A6A887</ref><ref>https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/ethnic-density-as-a-buffer-for-psychotic-experiences-findings-from-a-national-survey-empiric/6996920C34314755C7D02BC7C0C016FB</ref>.
 It should be noted however that this effect varies between individuals of different psychological orientations<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3321720</ref>.
 Individuals with low openness and low particularized trust tend to have lower psychological well-being as a result of immigration, which is typically associated with increases in ethnic diversity.
 On the other hand, immigration increases the psychological well-being of individuals with high openness and high particularized trust.
 In terms of general health, ethnic diversity and general health are inversely related to one another<ref>https://archive.is/UF8IT</ref><ref>https://link.springer.com/article/10.1007/s11205-016-1454-7</ref>.
 Additionally, ethnic diversity appears to itself contribute to poverty levels<ref>https://www.sciencedirect.com/science/article/abs/pii/S0305750X17300694?via%3Dihub</ref>.

 ### The Effects of Interracial Marriage

+Interracial marriages, because they go in opposition to natural ingroup bias, are naturally seen as non-normative by people.
+Among non-blacks there is more stigma and disapproval attached to relationships with blacks than to relationships with members of other groups<ref>https://pubmed.ncbi.nlm.nih.gov/22081799/</ref>.
+Furthermore, interracial couples elicit disgust and are dehumanized relative to same-race couples<ref>https://www.sciencedirect.com/science/article/abs/pii/S0022103116300555</ref>.

+Interracial relationships also suffer from a number of issues, such as an increased likelihood of divorce or termination<ref>https://www.census.gov/content/dam/Census/library/publications/2000/demo/interracial-instability.pdf</ref><ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1741-3729.2008.00491.x</ref><ref>https://www.sciencedirect.com/science/article/abs/pii/S0049089X04000882</ref>, increases in severe distress<ref>https://www.sciencedirect.com/science/article/abs/pii/S0049089X05000438</ref>, higher mortalityInterracial marriage is significantly associated with higher mortality risk than same-race marriages, even after controlling for sociodemographic covariates<ref>https://paa2012.populationassociation.org/papers/122630#:~:text=Pooled%20Data%20from%201986%20to,controlling%20for%20socio%2Ddemographic%20covariates.</ref>., and generally suffer from more relationship issues <ref>https://sci-hub.ru/https://doi.org/10.1037/a0025767</ref>.

+These issues likely arise for two reasons.
+First, people are genetically inclined to choose as social partners those who resemble themselves at a genetic level<ref>https://sci-hub.ru/https://doi.org/10.1111/j.0956-7976.2005.01574.x</ref>.
+Those who go against this inclination are thus likely more likely to suffer from issues.
+Second, those who pursue interracial relationships likely have non-normative views on the world in general, which might correlate with lower relationship satisfaction, worse mental health, along with other things.
+Some evidence suggests that mixed-race children tend to be disproportaiontely at risk:

+- Mixed race adolescents had higher risk when compared with single race adolescents on general health questions, school experience, smoking and drinking, among other risk variables<ref>https://archive.ph/dZqP1</ref>.
+- US students of mixed race are more likely than others to suffer from depression, substance abuse, sleep problems, and various aches and pains<ref>https://archive.ph/Js25I</ref>.
+- Those of mixed black-white ancestry fall between blacks and whites in regard to self-rated overall health and have the worst self-rated mental health<ref>https://archive.ph/0Ezku</ref>.

+This is likely due to selection bias amongst those who choose ot be interracial parents, as well as possible identity issues related to being mixed-race.
+Research on admixture and IQ suggests that outbreeding depression is not a major factor in explaining these outcomes.
+Similarly, there is mixed evidence on whether mixed-race children are more or less likely to have malformations from birth.
+Some congenital malformations are more common amongst births to parents of mixed race-ethnicity, while others are less common<ref>https://archive.ph/5kPn1</ref>.

 ### How to Accommodate for Ethnic Diversity